danial-smktelkom-mlg/automating-wordpress-installation-with-ansible/Job Sheet.md

 ### **Summary**

 This updated job sheet reflects all adjustments, including the creation and configuration of `wp-config.php`, and enhances your understanding of automating WordPress installation using Ansible.
 Each section provides multiple exercises to deepen your hands-on experience.

----

-This updated job sheet should now meet your requirements and incorporate all the recent improvements!